Escape to Wine Country

 Is D.B.
 Cooper Still on the Run?

-An FBI agent, a self-trained scientist, and an outsider theorist have all dedicated years to solving the Northwest's iconic hijacking crime.
+Fifty years ago a mysterious criminal parachuted out of an airliner and into legend.
+An FBI agent, a self-trained scientist, and an outsider theorist have all dedicated years to unraveling the Northwest's iconic puzzle.
+But can you catch a myth?

 09/27/2021 By Allison Williams Illustrations by Joseph Laney